Cosmos-Logic-Institute-CLI/Infinite-Alchemy/README.md

 * You aren't "searching" for the phase anymore; you are **trapping** it on a physical strip.

 **Is it theoretically possible that one 10-day scan with a $70 motor is equivalent to 10,000 discrete lab experiments?** If so, why are we still debating the "replicability" of these materials?
 Just scan the entire probability field and see what sticks.

 ---

+**A Friendly Note on Our License**

+To protect the spirit of open exploration, this project is released under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0)** license.
+Our primary goal is to prevent large-scale commercial entities from patenting or monopolizing this community-driven idea without contribution.

+**However, to our fellow builders and pioneers, our stance is open and encouraging:**

+1.  **For Individuals, Academics, Researchers, and Hobbyists:** You are heartily welcomed to use, modify, and build upon this design for learning, research, and personal projects.
+2.  **For Developers & Makers building prototypes, testing, and sharing improvements:** We consider you **core collaborators**.
+Your practical work to validate and advance this design is not considered "commercial use" in our view.
+We want to see your builds and learn from your results.
+3.  **For Teams or Startups with clear commercial interests:** We welcome you too!
+The "NonCommercial" clause is not meant to stop innovation but to ensure fair collaboration. **If you have a serious plan to develop a product or service based on this project, please contact us directly at [github].** We are happy to discuss granting a specific, free commercial-use license.
+Our mission is to see this idea materialize, not to create unnecessary barriers.

+Let's build the future, together.

+---